© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman period native enclosed settlement 600m north east of Elsdonburn Shank is a scheduled monument protected by Historic England under reference 1015195.
 View the official record →

-This Roman period native enclosed settlement is a archaeological site located in Northumberland near Elsdonburn Shank.
+The Roman period native enclosed settlement 600m north east of Elsdonburn Shank is a defended settlement dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015195.

 Roman period native enclosed settlement 600m north east of Elsdonburn Shank is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015195.